holidayextras/culture/accessibility-best-practices.md

 <a name="hidden"></a>
+## Hidden content

-## Hiding content in an accessible way
+### Hiding content from sighted users
+In some cases it might be appropriate to hide content from sighted users but keep it accessibile to screen readers and braille displays.
+For example, you might want to provide hidden links that jump to particular areas of the page, or provide text alternatives.

-The `display: none` and `visibility: hidden` properties in CSS both hide content in a way that makes it inaccessible to screen readers and other assistive technology.
-They should therefore generally only be used if the intention is to hide the content from *all* users.
+The CSS `display: none` and `visibility: hidden` properties both hide content in a way that makes it inaccessible to everyone, including users of assistive technology.
+These properties should therefore generally only be used if the intention is to hide the content from *all* users.

 The most reliable way to hide content visually while keeping it accessible to assistive technology behind the scenes is to position it off the viewport.